 - Try the soup and add salt to taste.
 Add another tablespoon of harissa if needed – I always do.

-- Divide the soup between four bowls.
+- Divide the soup between 4 bowls.
 Place a tablespoon of yoghurt (vegan or otherwise) in each and gently swirl through the soup.
-Drizzle with a generous helping of coriander salsa and a good crack of black pepper.
-Serve with flatbreads or toasted sourdough.
+Drizzle with a generous helping of coriander salsa and top with a generous grind of black pepper.
+Serve with flatbread or toasted sourdough.

 Notes

 - I use homemade rose harissa paste.
 It is fragrant and flavourful with just the right amount of heat for me.
-Depending on your type of harissa, you may choose to omit the tomato paste – some shop-bought harissa pastes already contain a lot of tomatoes.
-If you don’t have rose harissa, you can also add a splash of rose water to the soup.
-Just a teaspoon or less if you’re using concentrated rose water like Nielsen Massey.
+If you don’t have rose harissa, use normal harissa and add a splash of rose water (if you have).
+Just a teaspoon or less, if you’re using concentrated, rose water like Nielsen Massey.
+See harissa substitute for more options.

 - Different harissa paste brands have different levels of spiciness.
-That's why it's best to start with 2 tablespoons at the start of cooking.
+That’s why it’s best to start with 2 tablespoons at the start of cooking.
 Add another tablespoon of the harissa when you taste the soup at the end of cooking and feel a bit more heat is welcome.
-I always add three.
+I always add that extra tablespoon.

 Just curious if critical flavor would be lost by making this without the rose water (I have commercially made harissa paste – and no rose water yet).